devcontainers/spec/proposals/features-composite-dependencies.md

 An optional `finalize.sh` script can be included, and will be fired after all Features have been installed.

-A composite Feature will be published following the same process as an [standalone dev container Feature](https://containers.dev/implementors/features) into the same namespace - following the pattern outlined in [the Features distribution spec](https://containers.dev/implementors/features-distribution/).
+A composite Feature will be published following the same process as a [standalone dev container Feature](https://containers.dev/implementors/features) into the same namespace - following the pattern outlined in [the Features distribution spec](https://containers.dev/implementors/features-distribution/).
 Dependencies of a composite Feature can be published to the same or different namespaces.

-An example repository structure for a repo with one composite Feature and an standalone Feature can be found below:
+An example repository structure for a repo with one composite Feature and a standalone Feature can be found below:

 ```
 $ tree